Deck Lighting

 • If your neighborhood has an HOA, their approval typically needs to come before the municipal permit (something worth knowing early).

-• Every Ann Arbor Decks project comes with a written timeline at signing so you know what to expect and when.
+• Every Ann Arbor Decks project comes with a timeline at signing so you know what to expect and when.

 Skip down to the process overview table or the FAQs.